Monitoring Proxmox VE with Grafana Stack on LXC

 Step 2: Configure LXC Network

-LXC containers don’t use cloud-init, so network configuration must be done manually.
+LXC containers don’t use cloud-init.
+Configure networking manually.

 # Access container console via Proxmox UI or: